Quit Partner FAQs

 Yes, all American Indian Quitline coaches are American Indian.

-What tools are available to youth through My Life, My Quit™?
+What tools are available to youth through My Life, My Quit?

-My Life, My Quit is available to youth ages 13-17.
-Resources are available at mylifemyquit.com for parents/guardians, educators, healthcare professionals, and community organizations serving youth of all ages.
+My Life, My Quit is available to youth ages 13–17.
+Resources are available at www.mylifemyquit.com for parents/guardians, educators, healthcare professionals and community organizations serving youth of all ages.

-Can youth under the age of 18 get nicotine replacement therapy (NRT)?
+Can youth under the age of 18 order quit medications?

-What is the phone number for My Life, My Quit™?
+What is the phone number for My Life, My Quit?

-What is the website URL for My Life, My Quit™?
+What is the website URL for My Life, My Quit?

 Are materials tailored for kids and teens available for parents, educators, and others?

-Yes, visit mylifemyquit.com and click Resources, or visit the Minnesota Department of Health’s E-cigarettes and Vaping page at https://www.health.mn.gov/ecigarettes.
+Yes, visit www.mylifemyquit.com and click Resources, or visit the Minnesota Department of Health’s E-cigarettes and Vaping .

 Who is the behavioral health program for?

-The program is for people living with mental illness and/or substance use disorder.
+The program is for people living with a mental illness and/or substance use disorder.

 What tools are offered in the behavioral health program?

-If someone signs up for the behavioral health program, they will be able to receive additional coaching calls and a combination nicotine replacement therapy (NRT) (patches/gum or patches/lozenges).
-People can enroll two times over 12 months and can also take advantage of other resources like emails and text messages.
+When someone signs up for the behavioral health program, they can receive additional coaching calls and quit medication to help them quit smoking, vaping or chewing.
+Individuals can also take advantage of other resources like emails and text messages.
+Individuals can enroll two times per 12-month period.

-What are the resources offered for the pregnancy and post-partum program?
+What are the resources offered for the pregnancy program?

 Is the Quit Partner line TTY accessible?